Hirzebruch-Zagier classes and rational elliptic curves over quintic fields: -adic Gross-Zagier formulas

 \begin{lemma} Suppose $(\msf{g}_1,\msf{g}_2)\in S_{(2,0),(1,0)}^\mrm{p\mbox{-}adic}(K^*_\diamond(p^\alpha))\oplus S_{(0,2),(0,1)}^\mrm{p\mbox{-}adic}(K^*_\diamond(p^\alpha))$ such that

 and that either $\msf{g}_1$ is $\mathfrak{p}_1$-depleted or $\msf{g}_2$ is $\mathfrak{p}_2$-depleted.
-Then \end{lemma} \begin{proof} Since this is a statement involving only sections on the identity component of the Hilbert-Blumenthal surface, we may carry out the computation using the classical $q$-expansion.
+Then \end{lemma} \begin{proof} Since this is a statement involving only sections on the identity component of the Hilbert--Blumenthal surface, we may carry out the computation using the classical $q$-expansion.

 First, suppose $\msf{g}_1$ is $\mathfrak{p}_1$-depleted.
 For $\lambda\in L$, write $q^\lambda =\exp(2\pi i(\lambda z_1+\bar{\lambda}z_2)),$ $\bar{\lambda}\in L$ is the algebraic conjugate.
 Suppose $\msf{g}_1 = \sum_\lambda a_\lambda q^\lambda$ and $\msf{g}_2 = \sum_\lambda b_\lambda q^\lambda$, where $\lambda$ runs through the totally positive elements in some lattice in $L$.
 Then $d_1\msf{g}_2-d_2\msf{g}_1=0$ implies